Summary

 4. Synthesis of Titles

-The designation of Apostolic Highness as the principle preferred title, the following aspects are encapsulated:
+In the designation of Apostolic Highness as the principal preferred title, the following aspects are encapsulated:

-• Spiritual Authority: As the head of an autocephalous Orthodox and Old Catholic Church, the Prince-Bishop's apostolic authority is emphasised, in unbroken succession from the early Christian Church.
+- Spiritual Authority: As the head of an autocephalous Orthodox and Old Catholic Church, the Pope’s apostolic authority is emphasised, in unbroken succession from the early Christian Church.

-• Temporal Authority: The Prince-Bishop's role as head of the Pontifical Imperial State are likewise captured in the title/style, reflecting sovereign dignity.
+- Temporal Authority: The Roman-Ruthenian Pope’s role as head of the Pontifical Imperial State is likewise captured in the title/style, reflecting sovereign dignity.

-• Unity of Office: Overall the title/style consolidates multiple aspects of the Prince-Bishop's roles as Chief and principle representative of the Roman-Ruthenian Church and State and its people, faith, culture, heritage, and traditions into a succinct, dignified, and unique expression (Bougard and Sot, 2020).
+- Unity of Office: Overall the title/style consolidates multiple aspects of the Pope’s roles as Chief and principal representative of the Roman-Ruthenian Church and State and its people, faith, culture, heritage, and traditions into a succinct, dignified, and unique expression (Bougard and Sot, 2020).

 Conclusion

-The title Apostolic Highness is thus the most appropriate for the Prince-Bishop of Rome-Ruthenia as it reflects his comprehensive authority, combining Apostolic and Pontifical authority, spiritual leadership, and temporal authority in a single, coherent designation.
+The title Apostolic Highness is thus the most appropriate for the Roman-Ruthenian Pope as it reflects his comprehensive authority, combining Apostolic and Pontifical authority, spiritual leadership, and temporal authority in a single, coherent designation.
 This title honors both the religious and secular traditions that define the office and affirms the Prince-Bishop’s dual role as both a leader of faith and a sovereign of an ecclesiastical nation without borders.

 References